 When you correct a dark photo, you will often notice that as you "shed light" upon its underexposed areas, the noise in the areas shows up more abundantly.
 You can't do anything about it.
 You can only struggle with these inevitable consequences of exposure correction.
 Besides, they are not so difficult to cope with.

 Let's compare one and the same fragment before and after the filtration: on the left is the original dark photo, in the middle - the result of image correction with AKVIS Enhancer, on the right - the result of noise reduction with AKVIS Noise Buster.

-Let's take an underexposed photo and improve detail in the dark areas using AKVIS Enhancer.
+Let's take an underexposed photo and improve detail in the dark areas.
 Pay attention to the people in the background - their faces are hardly visible.

-Call the AKVIS Enhancer plug-in (or use the standalone program) and adjust the settings: Shadows = 100, Highlights = 30, Level of Detail = 8, Lightness = 70.
+Call the AKVIS Enhancer plug-in (or use the standalone program), select the Improve Detail mode, and adjust the settings.

-After the application of the plug-in with the above-mentioned settings the faces of the people in the background became visible, the noise became stronger too.
+After using AKVIS Enhancer, the faces of the people in the background became visible, and the noise became stronger too.

 Call the plugin (or use the standalone edition) and adjust the parameters.

 The color blots have disappeared and the skin looks smooth.